vanillapdf/vanillapdf/CONTRIBUTING.md

 # How to Contribute

-First of all, thank you for your interest in GotchangPDF!
+First of all, thank you for your interest in VanillaPDF!
 We'd love to accept your patches and contributions!

 ## How to report a bug